 And the rest is history.

 In a way I have taken an extremely long-winded way to tell the story of Teja on the Horizon.
-From the founding of this blog, I took a whole year of travel and deep personal growth stories just to arrive at the story of that milestone!
+From the founding of this blog, I took a whole year of travel and deep personal growth stories just to arrive at this story about that milestone!

 I drifted into Dhigurah.
 But when I left, I set sail.